wxy20850606/wxy20850606.github.io/content/posts/2025/11/slow-is-fast.md

 Because underneath logic, there’s still uncertainty — and the need for control.
 It’s the fight-or-flight state disguised as analysis.

+but in reality, all the effort are wasted, or becomes negetive contribution.
+Charlie muger said: I’ve never been able to predict accurately.
+I don’t make money predicting accurately.
+We just tend to get into good businesses and stay there."

 You can’t control the market.
 You can’t time it perfectly.
 So focus on what you can control.

-After I surrendered, I could learn new things, train my body, and create.
+After I accepted i can't control and surrendered, I free the energy and time to learn new things, train my body, and create.
-If you can surrender, imagine how much energy you’ll free — to do the things that truly matter.
+If you can surrender, imagine how much energy you’ll free — to do the things that truly matter. and you are probably gain more return.

 Investing is simple: you’re buying a piece of a business and sharing its future profits.
 But businesses need time to create cash flow.